NikolaiTeslovich/QCoDeS-Interfacing/README.md

 From this, we can see that `Bus 001 Device 005: ID 0b21:0039 Yokogawa Electric Corp.
 GS200` is the instrument that we are interested in.
 The `0b21:0039` represents the vendor id and the product id separated by a colon, `[vendor id]:[product id]`.

-The udev permission is then updated with the following command, creating a file `visa.rules` with the new rule:
+The udev permission is then updated with the following command, creating the file `visa.rules` with the new rule:

 ```
 echo "SUBSYSTEM=="usb", ATTRS{idVendor}=="[vendor id]", ATTRS{idProduct}=="[product id]", MODE="0666"